GPojoga/Sharing_Logistics_Simulation/Documentation/architecture.md

 ## Introduction
 <!-- A brief introduction to the product, highlighting the specifics that influence the architecture and design choices.-->

 The product will be a web application that is simulating the effect that sharing space for goods would have.
 The application's main goal is to determine if it would be a worthwhile idea to set up a platform on which companies or truck owners could offer empty space to transport other people's goods.

 The user can set multiple parameters for the simulation:

-1. the start and end locations,
+1. the locations A and B as well as their radius,
-2. the number of trucks for each of three predefined types, and
+2. the number of trucks for each of three predefined types,
-3. the types of goods, which each have a volume, a weight and a quantity.
+3. the types of goods, which each have volume, weight, quantity as well as pick-up and delivery locations.

-To simplify the simulation in first instance, our client only needed to be able to enter the start and end location of a trip.
-In the future, this may be extended to include locations in between those points.
+The user has to input the location A and B and specify their radius.
+Afterwards, the pick-up location of every product must be within the radius of any of these points.
+The delivery location must be imputed analogously.
+This approach is necessary for the shared logistics model, where a truck picks up as many products as possible around a given point and then delivers them within the radius of the other one.

 The three metrics that will show the result of the simulation are